Oumaimamam/numerical-methods-controlvariate-exercise/README.md

 ## Hints

 The valuation method `getValue` takes as argument a model implementing `AssetModelMonteCarloSimulationModel`.
-This interface is comparably parsimonious as it only allow get the value of the asset process and the numeraire.
+This interface is comparably parsimonious as it only allows to get the value of the asset process and the numeraire.

 In order to construct a control variate it may be necessary to get more information about